Zoie

 They headed downstairs a little later, the air slightly warmer between them.
 They made tea and kept the conversation light.
 It almost felt normal.

-Until Ryin looked down at her cup and said, “I lied.”
+Until Ryin looked down at her cup and said,

 Ryin blew on her tea and spoke with forced effort.
 “About how Dorian and I broke up. . .
 I lied.”

 Zoie’s chest tightened.
-He wasn't the one who attacked her, was he?
-She thought.
-She couldn't imagine Dorian doing anything like that, but then again, she might not know him as well as she thought.
+He wasn’t the one who attacked her, was he?
+The thought hit her fast and hard.
+She couldn’t imagine Dorian doing something like that, but then again, she might not know him as well as she thought.
 Could he get that angry and do this?
-She set her cup down gently.
-“Really?
-What happened?”

 “You’re not mad?”